-Podcasts are on the rise as an efficient form for content creation.
+Podcasts are on the rise as an efficient form of content creation.
 Many individuals can listen to them on their way to work or on a long drive.
 Fashion a podcast around your industry and include your employees to organize and even participate in podcasts to share value.
 Just don’t forget to promote them as well!
 Need some inspiration?
 Here are 50 fantastic marketing and business podcasts.

 Write a Blog

 Blogs are great opportunities to extend your digital marketing strategy and cultivate an online experience for your readers.
 When your employees share insightful tips, stories, and videos on a company blog while using a whole range of long-tail keywords for SEO, your business has a better chance of showing up in search results and you’ll start to develop an audience for your industry.
-This allows you generate digital advocacy for your employees while also producing quality content for your business.
+This allows you to generate digital advocacy for your employees while also producing quality content for your business.